ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 silently or buffer it temporarily while awaiting the creation of the corresponding stream.

-HTTP/3 datagrams MUST NOT be sent associated with streams that do not define semantics for HTTP Datagrams.
-For example, existing HTTP methods GET and POST do not define semantics for associated HTTP Datagrams.
+HTTP/3 datagrams MUST only be sent with an association to a stream that supports semantics for HTTP Datagrams.
+For example, existing HTTP methods GET and POST do not define semantics for associated HTTP Datagrams; therefore, HTTP/3 datagrams cannot be sent associated with GET or POST request streams.
 If an endpoint receives an HTTP/3 datagram associated with a method that has no known semantics for HTTP Datagrams, it MUST abort the corresponding stream with H3_GENERAL_PROTOCOL_ERROR.
 Future extensions MAY remove these requirements if they define semantics for such HTTP Datagrams and negotiate mutual support.